MalifaciousGames/Mali-s-Macros/README.md

 ## The 'on' and 'trigger' macros ##

-The `on` macro generated a customizable element which will update its contents when a given event happens.
+The `on` macro generates a customizable element which will update its contents when a given event happens.
 The `trigger` macro is used to trigger such events.

 ### Syntax ###